 Provisional tax is not a separate tax but a way of paying your income tax as the income is received through the year.
 You pay instalments of income tax during the year, based on what you expect your tax bill to be.
 The amount of provisional tax you pay is then deducted from your tax bill at the end of the year.

-If you’re residual income tax (RIT) is $2,500 or more you will have to pay provisional tax for the following year.
+If you’re residual income tax (RIT) is $5,000 or more, you will have to pay provisional tax for the following year.
 Residual income tax is basically the tax to pay after subtracting any rebates you are eligible for and any tax credits (excluding provisional tax).
 Residual income tax is clearly labelled in the tax calculation in your tax return.

-There are two options for working out your provisional tax: standard and estimation.
+There are four options for working out your provisional tax: standard, estimation, accounting income method and ratio option.

 The IRD automatically charges provisional tax using the standard option unless you choose the estimation option.
-Under this option:
+With the Standard option provisional tax payable is your previous year’s residual income tax (RIT) plus 5%.

 – add up all your estimated income